Introduction to Paver Pedestal System

 have the advantage of being an easy self-installation paving material for the homeowner or contractor.

 Interlocking pavers connect together through the use of sand, and can cover any patio, decking, driveway or walkway.
 Virtually any application that bricks or concrete would be used for, interlocking pavers is another alternative.

 Interlocking pavers are available in many colors and designs.
 They are modular, meaning that they connect together to form a variety of geometric designs.

 Proper Installation of Interlocking Concrete Pavers

-When installed properly, the combination of the pavers, bedding sand, edge restraint and joint sand causes them to bind, allowing the paver units to become a unified whole.
+When installed properly, the combination of the paver pedestal system, bedding sand, edge restraint and joint sand causes them to bind, allowing the paver units to become a unified whole.

 Interlocking paver blocks have the ability to transfer loads and stresses laterally by means of an arching of bridging between units, spreading the load over a large area, reduces the stress thereby allowing heavier loads and traffic over sub-bases which normally would require heavily reinforced concrete.